eflautt/ga-data-science/templates/styleguide.md

 # DAT Styleguide

-While this certainly won't be a totally all-inclusive styleguide, we want to nail down some rules, especially around creating materials, so we can be consistent
+While this certainly won't be a totally all-inclusive styleguide, we want to nail down some rules, especially around creating materials, so we can be consistent.

 A few may seem arbitrary, but they're based on how easy it is to be inconsistent, so let's consider it a part of working together and use it as our shared defaults.